confluentinc/ksql/docs/reference/server-configuration.md

 A list of host and port pairs that is used for establishing the initial connection to the Kafka cluster.
 This list should be in the form `host1:port1,host2:port2,...` The default value in ksqlDB is `localhost:9092`.
+The default for {{ site.ccloud }} depends on the environment.

 For example, to change it to `9095` by using the ksqlDB CLI:

 ```sql
 SET 'bootstrap.servers'='localhost:9095';